-Policy W04: Meeting waste management capacity requirements - Commercial and Industrial waste (including hazardous C&I waste)
+Policy W04: Meeting waste management capacity requirements Commercial and Industrial waste (including hazardous C&I waste)

-- 1) Net self-sufficiency in capacity for management of C&I waste will be supported through: - i) Permitting proposals which would deliver increased capacity for the recycling and treatment of C&I waste, particularly where this would reduce reliance on export of waste from the Plan area and the development would be consistent with the site locational and identification principles in Policies W10 and W11; - ii) Permitting proposals for additional transfer station capacity for C&I waste where it can be demonstrated that additional provision would help reduce overall impacts from road transport of waste and the development would be consistent with the site locational and identification principles in Policies W10 and W11; - iii) Providing large scale capacity for recovery of energy and anaerobic digestion for C&I waste through a combination of spare capacity within the Allerton Waste Recovery Park facility and the Southmoor Energy Centre (WJP03), former ARBRE Power Station (WJP25) and North Selby Mine anaerobic digestion (WJP02) sites, which are identified in the Plan as allocated sites for these uses.
-The development of the WJP02 site will only be permitted where it would be consistent with the principles of including land in the York Green Belt: - iv) Permitting additional energy recovery capacity for C&I waste where the planning authority can be satisfied that the facility would be appropriately scaled to meet unmet needs for management of residual C&I waste arising in the area and the development would be consistent with the site locational and identification principles in Policies W10 and W11; - v) Subject to energy recovery capacity becoming operational at the allocated sites referred to in part iii) of this Policy, permission will not be granted for further large scale energy recovery for C&I waste where the waste to be recovered would arise mainly outside the Plan area, unless it can be demonstrated that the facility would represent the nearest appropriate installation for the waste to be recovered and the development would be consistent with the site locational and identification principles in Policies W10 and W11. - 2) Provision of capacity for management of C&I waste is also supported through site allocations for recycling, transfer and treatment of C&I waste at:
+- 1) Net self-sufficiency in capacity for management of C&I waste will be supported through: - Permitting proposals which would deliver increased capacity for the recycling and treatment of C&I waste, particularly where this would reduce reliance on export of waste from the Plan area and the development would be consistent with the site locational and identification principles in Policies W10 and W11; - Permitting proposals for additional transfer station capacity for C&I waste where it can be demonstrated that additional provision would help reduce overall impacts from road transport of waste and the development would be consistent with the site locational and identification principles in Policies W10 and W11; - iii) Providing large scale capacity for recovery of energy and anaerobic digestion for C&I waste through a combination of spare capacity within the Allerton Waste Recovery Park facility and the Southmoor Energy Centre (WJP03), in Selby District, former ARBRE Power Station (WJP25), in Selby District, and North Selby Mine anaerobic digestion (WJP02), in the City of York, sites, which are identified in the Plan as allocated sites for these uses.
+The development of the WJP02 site will only be permitted where it would be consistent with the principles of including land in the York Green Belt; - iv) Permitting additional energy recovery capacity for C&I waste where the planning authority can be satisfied that the facility would be appropriately scaled to meet unmet needs for management of residual C&I waste arising in the area and the development would be consistent with the site locational and identification principles in Policies W10 and W11; - v) Subject to energy recovery capacity becoming operational at the allocated sites referred to in part iii) of this Policy, permission will not be granted for further large scale energy recovery for C&I waste where the waste to be recovered would arise mainly outside the Plan area, unless it can be demonstrated that the facility would represent the nearest appropriate installation for the waste to be recovered and the development would be consistent with the site locational and identification principles in Policies W10 and W11. - 2) Provision of capacity for management of C&I waste is also supported through site allocations for recycling, transfer and treatment of C&I waste at:

-Land at Halton East, near Skipton (WJP13)

-Land at Tancred, near Scorton (WJP18)

-Land at Skibeden, near Skipton (WJP17)

-Land at Allerton Park, near Knaresborough (WJP08)

-Land at Seamer Carr, near Scarborough (WJP15)

-Land at Common Lane, Burn (WJP16)

-Land at Pollington (WJP22)

-Land at Fairfield Road, Whitby (WJP19)

-Land at Harewood Whin, Rufforth (WJP11)
+Land at Halton East, near Skipton (WJP13), in Craven District Hillcrest, Harmby (WJP01), in Richmondshire District Land at Tancred, near Scorton (WJP18), in Richmondshire District Land at Skibeden, near Skipton (WJP17) ), in Craven District Land at Allerton Park, near Knaresborough (WJP08), in Harrogate Borough Land at Seamer Carr, near Scarborough (WJP15), in Scarborough Borough Land at Common Lane, Burn (WJP16), in Selby District, Land at Pollington (WJP22), in Selby District, Land at Fairfield Road, Whitby (WJP19), in North York Moors National Park Land at Harewood Whin, Rufforth (WJP11), in the City of York

-3) Proposals for development of the allocated sites referred to in 1) and 2) above will be required to take account of the key sensitivities and incorporate the necessary mitigation measures that are set out in Appendix 1.
+3) Proposals for development of the allocated sites referred to in 1) and 2) above, and as shown on the Policies Map, will be required to take account of the key sensitivities and incorporate the necessary mitigation measures that are set out in Appendix 1.